rverdile/zest/packages/pulpGoBinding/docs/ContainerContainerPushRepositoryResponse.md

 `func (o *ContainerContainerPushRepositoryResponse) UnsetRetainRepoVersions()`

 UnsetRetainRepoVersions ensures that no value is present for RetainRepoVersions, not even an explicit nil
+### GetVersionsHref

+`func (o *ContainerContainerPushRepositoryResponse) GetVersionsHref() string`

+GetVersionsHref returns the VersionsHref field if non-nil, zero value otherwise.

+### GetVersionsHrefOk

+`func (o *ContainerContainerPushRepositoryResponse) GetVersionsHrefOk() (*string, bool)`

+GetVersionsHrefOk returns a tuple with the VersionsHref field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVersionsHref

+`func (o *ContainerContainerPushRepositoryResponse) SetVersionsHref(v string)`

+SetVersionsHref sets VersionsHref field to given value.

+### HasVersionsHref

+`func (o *ContainerContainerPushRepositoryResponse) HasVersionsHref() bool`

+HasVersionsHref returns a boolean if a field has been set.

 ### GetManifestSigningService

 `func (o *ContainerContainerPushRepositoryResponse) GetManifestSigningService() string`